meooow25/cfspy/README.md

 A simple Codeforces utility bot for Discord

 #### Who is this for?
-If you have a Discord server where discuss [Codeforces](https://codeforces.com), you could use this bot.
+If you have a Discord server where you discuss [Codeforces](https://codeforces.com), you could use this bot.

 ## Features
 Embed link previews for Codeforces URLs on Discord are usually not helpful, because Codeforces does not have the meta tags that Discord looks for.